Boys And Girls Club Of Central Appalachia

 How does Boys And Girls Club Of Central Appalachia spend its money?

 Boys And Girls Club Of Central Appalachia directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Boys And Girls Club Of Central Appalachia tax-deductible?